 Singer, composer and lyricist Aili Ikonen is one of most in-demand jazz vocalists in Finland.
-Her latest album Piirrä minut was released October 13th 2017 to great critical acclaim.
+Her latest album Piirrä minut was released October 2017 to critical acclaim.
 She has perfomed in numerous esteemed venues both in and outside her home country.

 Ikonen has been featured as a soloist by many of the most prestigious orchestras in Scandinavia, such as UMO Jazz Orchestra, Tampere Philharmonic Orchestra, Turku Philharmonic Orchestra and Norrbotten Big Band.
 Aili Ikonen will start as a new member of the vocal group Rajaton in October 2018.

 Aili released her debut album Laulan in April 2016.
 In 2013, Aili Ikonen teamed up with the hotly tipped Finnish jazz trio HERD in order for Jazzbasilli, a celebration of the 1960’s golden era Finnish jazz-schlager.
 The same year Ikonen’s album Tribute to Ella was released, paying homage to one of the greatest vocal stylists and improvisers of all time, Ella Fitzgerald.

 Besides her own band, she also works as a composer and lyricist in Kvalda, Hereä and Ikosen Siskot – a trio consisting of three singing sisters.
 Hereä’s newly released album Veden värit was a nominee of the Best Folk Music Album of the Year 2016 in the finnish Grammys, Emma-gaala.
 Kvalda received the first prize at the Scandinavian Young Nordic Jazz Comets contest in 2004.